agoda-com/Kakao/README.md

 ```Kotlin
 class FormScreen : Screen<FormScreen>(){}
 ```
- `Screen` can represents the whole user interface or a portion of one user interface.
+ `Screen` can represents the whole user interface or a portion of UI.
-If you are using Page Object pattern you can place the interactions of Kakao inside the Page Objects.
+If you are using Page Object pattern you can put the interactions of Kakao inside the Page Objects.

 #### Create KViews
- Create the `KViews` within your `Screen` of the Screen you want to provide interactions
+`Screen` contains `KViews`, these are the Android Framework views where you want to do the interactions:
 ```Kotlin
 class FormScreen : Screen<FormScreen>(){
   val phone = KView { withId(R.id.phone)}